TommasoGhilardi/DevStart/source/index.rst

 However, do always check the code and if the outputs make sense.
 Please get in touch if you spot any errors.

-We apologise in advance for our poor coding skills.
+We apologize in advance for our poor coding skills.
 Our scripts are not perfect, and they don’t mean to be.
 But, as Francesco always says, they work!
 And we hope they will support you during your PhD.